ThBinh24/ATI-2025/README.md

 2. Register a user or run the seed script for the admin account.
 3. Log in:
    - Admin: visit `/admin` to moderate jobs and inspect users.
-   - Employer: create or edit jobs, view applicants, and open `/interview/questions` for AI-generated question sets.
+   - Employer: create or edit jobs, generate job descriptions at `/jobs/generator`, view applicants, and open `/interview/questions` for AI-generated question sets.
    - Student: explore jobs, run the AI check, apply for positions, and practise interviews at `/interview`.

 ## AI and ML Pipeline